vast-coding/toy-robot/README.md

 ### Updating instructions

 Robot instructions are in `src/data/input.txt`.
-You can edit this file, and see live changes. _be sure to use `npm run start` first_
+You can edit and save this file, and see resulting live changes in the terminal. _be sure to use `npm run start` first_

 ### Other terminal commands